SITE MENU

 Kerrera is home to wild goats, Soay sheep, otters and seals.
 Some of which you might see if you're lucky.
 The tea garden is open Wednesdays - Sundays from Easter to September.
 A bunkhouse is also available (Tel: 01631 570 223).

-To reach the island, you need to take the small ferry about 2 miles south of Oban on the Gallanach Road.
+To reach the island, you need to take the 12-passenger ferry about 2 miles south of Oban on the Gallanach Road.
 Ferry crossings at 8.45am, then every 30 minutes from 10.30am - 12.30pm and from 2pm - 6pm in summer (less frequently in winter).
 Rotate the ferry board to black to attract the ferryman's attention.

 Kerrera is also home to Oban Marina which runs a passenger ferry to/from Oban North Pier (look for the blue boat called Kerrera).
 They also offer moorings, repairs, chandlery, storage, toilets/showers/laundry, fuel, etc. Tel: 01631 565 333.